 Lavazza is one of the top Italian coffee brands – no small feat in a country that takes espresso very seriously.
 Thriving for well over a century now, Lavazza is best known for carefully crafted espresso blends.
 However, some emerging single-origin coffee beans are now garnering praise from top pros.

-In these Lavazza coffee reviews, Home Grounds looks at what to expect from Lavazza coffee beans, from flavor and quality to sustainability and brewing methods.
+In these Lavazza coffee reviews, Home Grounds looks at what to expect from Lavazza coffee beans, from flavour and quality to sustainability and brewing methods.
 Find out if Lavazza coffee is right for you!

 - Longstanding Italian coffee brand known for traditional espresso blends

 - Modern additions include single-origin beans and sustainable growing practices

 - Available in many formats: whole bean, ground, single-serve pod, and instant.

 Lavazza Coffee has the dark, rich, chocolatey flavour and heavy body I expect in an espresso.
 Delicious straight up or in a creamy latte.– Customer

 Lavazza is one of the quintessential Italian coffee brands.
 Founded as a tiny grocery store in 1895 by Luigi Lavazza, the company now boasts annual revenues upwards of US$2 billion and holds 47% market share in Italy (1).